 How do I get into merchandising?

-Opportunities: Many more graduate schemes; only one or two apprenticeships, which are mostly level 4.
+Opportunities: There are many more graduate schemes than apprenticeships.
+There are only one or two apprenticeships, which are mostly level 4.

 How do I get into retail logistics or supply chain management?

-Opportunities: More graduate schemes than apprenticeships; a few level 4 apprenticeships, but more at level 2 and level 3.
+Opportunities: There are more graduate schemes than apprenticeships.
+There are a few level 4 apprenticeships, but more at level 2 and level 3.